mdditt2000/kubernetes-1-19/cis 2.9/servicetypelb_nginx_firewall/README.md

-# Service Type LB with NGINX IC and BIG-IP Firewall/Dos
+# Service Type LB with NGINX IC and BIG-IP with Firewall/Dos

 A service of type LoadBalancer is the simplest and the fastest way to expose a service inside a Kubernetes cluster to the external world.
 All you need to-do is specify the service type as type=LoadBalancer in the service definition.
 This guide we are exposing the **nginx-ingress service** as service type type=LoadBalancer.